More about: 9 Best tours of Stockholm

 What will I see on this type of tour?

-Tips for an excursion in Stockholm
+Tips for taking a tour in Stockholm

 Stockholm is an important cultural and historical centre with a rich heritage, so if you get the chance, make sure you visit Stockholm's best museums, especially those located near Gamla Stan or on the island of Djurgården.
-Many of them are included in the Swedish capital's tourist card.
+Many of them are included in the Swedish capital's tourist card

 Stockholm is a city that, if you wish, you can visit on your own, although it has a somewhat complicated layout and the local language makes the tours a little difficult, so I recommend that you opt for the guided alternatives, which will allow you to get to know this destination in depth, discover its best stories and get the most out of your trip.